-Seekewa (participatory financing platform dedicated to small farmers) took place only in 2021 and activities are taking place to establish farming plots for certain women selected by the Farm Services programme.
-The women are selected on the following criteria:

-- Must be between 18 and 45 years. - Must be in possession of official identification documents. - Must live in a village that delivers to the cooperative. - Must possess an undisputed piece of land.

-Activities done include: production of okras, chilli peppers and eggplants.

-IGA Standard activities took place from 2019 to 2021 and included activities such as the production of rice, chilli peppers, corn, eggplants, yams, beans, peanuts, okras, plantains and cassava.
-Chicken breeding and cassava transformation activities were also included.
-The AFEM program was mainly for soap making and started in 2016.

-Indonesia community members learn to either learn to grow and/or sell one of the below activities since 2018/19:

-- Instant Red Ginger.

-- Banana Crispy.

-- Brown Sugar Powder.

-- Liquid Sugar.

-- Compost Fertilizer.

-- Coconut Cooking Oil.

-- Banana Chips.

-There are no income diversification activities in Ecuador and Brazil.

-4.1 1,245 Village Savings and Loans Associations

-Countries in scope: Côte d'Ivoire, Ghana, Cameroon

-This indicator refers to the number of Village Savings and Loans Associations (VSLAs) that have been established, by or with support from Barry Callebaut or its third party implementers, from 1 September 2020 until 31 August 2021 or are considered as functioning by 31 August 2021.
+In Ecuador, farmers are being supported with coaching and capacity building on their existing income generating activities as well as market stalls to sell their own products.
+There are no income diversification activities in Brazil and Nigeria.
+3.10 8,110 ha covered with pre-harvest support Countries in scope: Côte d'Ivoire, Ghana This indicator measures the total number of hectares supported with pre-harvest interventions by Barry Callebaut within the fiscal year in Côte d'Ivoire and Ghana.
+Pre-harvest interventions are limited to 1 hectare per farmer and are provided by trained labor teams.
+They include pruning, fertilizer or insecticide applications.
+If a farmer has received multiple activities on the same area, the area is counted only once.
+4.1 1,169 Village Savings and Loans Associations Countries in scope: Côte d'Ivoire, Ghana, Cameroon, Indonesia This indicator refers to the number of Village Savings and Loans Associations (VSLAs) that have been established, by or with support from Barry Callebaut or its third party implementers, within the fiscal year or are considered as functioning up to the end of the fiscal year.
 The criteria for being considered established and/or functioning are listed below.
 VSLAs are used as an opportunity to implement activities that support farmers further under the three pillars.
 For example, a VSLA can be used for income diversification projects (growing vegetables, etc.), community seedling projects (Thriving Nature) or it can be linked to activities in communities more vulnerable to child labor.
 On average, VSLA membership ranges between 10-35 members.

-A VSLA is considered established when the following criteria have been all met:

-- 1. A Community Entry Meeting has been held with key members of the community and; - 2.
-A founding meeting is held with the potential VSLAs. - 3.
-A member list is available and leadership has been democratically chosen and the roles have been clarified. - 4.
-VSLA kits have been handed out (this does not apply to Ivory Coast). - 5.
-Constitution of the group is available. - 6.
+A VSLA is considered established when the following criteria have all been met: a) A Community Entry Meeting has been held with key members of the community (Côte d'Ivoire, Cameroon, Indonesia) b) An information/sensitization meeting between farmers and technical field staff has been held (Ghana).
+A founding meeting is held with the potential VSLAs.
+A member list is available and leadership has been democratically chosen and the roles have been clarified.
+VSLA kits have been obtained and/or are in use.
+Constitution of the group is available.
 First savings meeting is held (i.e. the first money is brought in) or planned within the first 8 weeks after the founding meeting.

-In Ghana, the process of establishing a VSLA starts with an information/sensitization meeting between Farmers and Technical field staff.
-The Community Entry Meeting is then conducted at a later stage, therefore does not indicate the initial establishment point of the VSLA.
-Therefore, point 1) does not apply to Ghana.

-A VSLA is considered functioning if:

-- 1. It has completed at least one cycle successfully (100% loan recovery is achieved prior to share-out) or has been functional for a 12 month period, - and at least 3 criterion of points A. G. stated below apply: - -- A. It has a central register and the records in the passbook are clear, up to date and accurate
+A VSLA is considered functioning if: I. It has completed at least one cycle successfully (100% loan recovery is achieved prior to share-out) or has been functional for a 12 month period, and I. At least 3 criterions of points A G. stated below apply : A. It has a central register and the records in the passbook are clear, up to date and accurate.
+B. It has at least one meeting per month, whereby the last meeting has not been more than 4 weeks prior to visit, unless the constitution states less regular meetings (e.g. because of seasonality).
+C. At least 80% of the members regularly save since the start of the cycle, meaning they have bought at least one share per meeting they attended.
+D. At least 60% of the members have bought more than 1 share on average per meeting they attended.
+E. At least 80% of the loans are repaid on time.
+G. Dropout of members is <10% of the cycle.